In this section

 The Council of Governors are the voice of the community, ensuring that local people have a say in the running of their hospital.

-Governors are either elected by members of the Trust or appointed by appropriate stakeholder partners such as the York City Council, North Yorkshire County Council or East Riding of Yorkshire Council.
+Governors are either elected by members of the Trust or appointed by appropriate stakeholder partners which includes nominated representatives from the Local Authority, University and other partnership organisations.

 What is a Governor?

 As a Governor you will play a very important role in the Trust.
 You will act as a link between Foundation Trust members and the Board of Directors.
 You will represent members and act as an ambassador for both the Trust and the membership.
 You will help the Trust make sure that the views of members are heard by the Board of Directors.